Bonface-Osoro/saleos/README.md

 Acknowledgement
 ---------------
-We would like to thank George Mason University's department of Geography and Geoinformation Science for funding the project.
-Secondly, we would like to thank Nils Pacher and Dr. Inigo del Portillo of Massachusetts Institute of Technology (MIT), Aeronautics and Astronautics Department for providing the orbital parameter data of Starlink, OneWeb and Kuiper as well as a reproducible python code for modeling the orbit of the three LEO constellations.
-We would also like to thank Dr. Whitney Lohmeyer of Olin College of Engineering for informally reviewing the capacity model.
-Lastly, we would like to thank two anonymous reviewers and one satellite industry expert who provided substantial scientific feedback on the peer-reviewed manuscript and capacity model respectively that helped in enhancing quality and key contribution to the literature.
+EO would like to thank Geography and Geoinformation Sciences at George Mason University for providing start-up funding for the project.
+Additionall, the authors thank Nils Pacher and Dr. Inigo del Portillo for providing code for modeling the orbit of the three LEO constellations, as well as Dr. Whitney Lohmeyer for providing advice on the capacity model.